 Have you been living in the UK continuously for the last three years?

 The post for which you are applying is exempt from the Rehabilitation of Offenders Act 1974 by the Rehabilitation of Offenders Act 1974 (Exceptions) Order 1975.
 ALL convictions, cautions, reprimands, bind-overs and final warnings (including traffic but not parking offences) must be declared including any that would normally be regarded as spent, irrespective of when they occurred.
-Any offer of appointment will be subject to receipt of a satisfactory Disclosure and Barring Service (DBS) Enhanced Disclosure or Membership of the Protecting Vulnerable Groups (PVG) Scheme in Scotland as appropriate.
+Any offer of appointment will be subject to receipt of a satisfactory Disclosure and Barring Service (DBS) Enhanced Disclosure/ Membership of Disclosure Scotland’s Protecting Vulnerable Groups (PVG) Scheme as appropriate.

 Gaps in Employment, Education or Training